The Seven Lamps of Architecture: Legacy

 Ruskin had made his debut as a critic of architecture with The Poetry of Architecture (1839), an essay in the picturesque that he later rejected, The Seven Lamps were still tentative steps for Ruskin's architectural criticism and offered a moral creed for architects.
 He later went on to disclaim the essay as a 'wretched rant'.

 The first effect of the book was almost immediate in the influence it had upon William Butterfield's All Saints, Margaret Street Church.
 Politician Alexander Beresford Hope and architect Butterfield had agreed upon the general details just a month after Ruskin's book was published and by August they had revised their plans to encapsulate the principles it espoused.
 All Saints is considered the first Ruskinian building due to its use of brick 'honestly' employed as a structural system rather than for surface decoration.

 Ruskin's writings became a significant influence on William Morris and the Arts and Crafts Movement in the latter half of the 19th century.
 In the United States, Ralph Waldo Emerson's expectations of a new, authentic American style had prepared the ground: Ruskin's Seven Lamps were quickly assimilated into the aesthetics of Transcendentalism.

 In 1899 Marcel Proust read a translation of Ruskin's chapter The Lamp of Memory in a Belgian magazine.
 He projected the transforming experience onto the narrator of Du côté de chez Swann, who describes himself as a boy reading the piece in the garden at Combray.
 Later Proust, who translated some works of Ruskin, claimed to know The Seven Lamps of Architecture by heart.

 Seven Lamps of Architecture and other of Ruskin's writings on architecture are summarized and extensively quoted in John Unrau, Looking at Architecture with Ruskin (Toronto: University of Toronto), 1978.

+In Lewis Carroll's poem Hiawatha's Photographing (1857), the title of the book forms an entire line, together with Ruskin's other main works The Stones of Venice and Modern Painters.